dlccyes/CollegeNotes/docs/NTUNotes/Senior/Principle of Macroeconomics/Principle of Macroeconomics.md

 	- since active policies take time to take effect, they're not suitable to be used for short-term goals
 - automatic policy
 	- tax reduces in recession naturally -> AD shifts right
-	- more people use social welfare system in recession, increasing government spending naturally -> AD shits right
+	- more people use social welfare system in recession, increasing government spending naturally -> AD shifts right

 ## Ch35 [[Philips curve]]

-- in the long run, inflation & unemployment rate is unrelated
+- in the long run, unemployment rate is independent of inflation rate
-- in the short run, they are correlated
+- in the short run, inflation rate can affect unemployment rate

 [[Philips curve]]: inflation vs. unemployment rate